jrauf/Electric-Vehicle-Market-Analysis/README.md

 Authors

-This project was developed by [Joshua Rauf] and [Zarah Khan] as a final prject for the course "Data Input and Manipulation" at the "Georgia Institute of Technology".
+This project was developed by [Joshua Rauf] and [Zarah Khan] in fall 2023 as a final prject for the course "Data Input and Manipulation" at the "Georgia Institute of Technology".

 Overview